thopra/guidance/README.md

   <tr>
     <td>@blank!</td>
     <td>none</td>
     <td>The example will be rendered without any wrapping markup, including `<html>` or `<body>`.
-Use this if you want to use your own html layout, e.g. when presenting the module in a more complex layout.</td>
+Use this if you want to use your own html structure, e.g. when presenting the module in a more complex layout or dummy.</td>
   </tr>
   <tr>
     <td>@nostandalone!</td>